Barooga Botanical Gardens

 Treat yourself to fresh strawberries, homemade ice cream, strawberry pancakes or some fresh jam with a Devonshire tea.
 Open daily 8.00am till 5.00pm.
 Located 11 km from Cobram on the Koonoomoo Rd, Koonoomoo, be sure to check out the large range of conserves and a year-round supply of fresh strawberries on sale.

 Open: 7 Days a week - 8.00am to 5.00pm

 Established in 1997 by the Vodusek family, Rich Glen Estate is one of the largest family-owned and operated olive groves in Australia.
 Visitors to Rich Glen can enjoy an extensive sampling of over 60 multi-award-winning products these include gourmet salad dressings, flavoured oils and olives, dukkah, meat rubs, jam, chutney and herbal teas.
 They also produce a skincare range.
-You can enjoy a light lunch and or a coffee in the 100-year-old homestead, then look through the memorabilia gallery.
+The homestead/farm is no longer open to the public.

 Opens: 9.00am to 4.00pm Mon to Fri, 10.00am to 4.00pm Sat & Sun

 Quinn Island Wetlands Sanctuary at Cobram is a forty-hectare island that is formed by a bend in the Murray River, which has been cut off by a small anabranch called Scotts Creek.
 A bridge was built to the island and can be accessed from the small parking area approximately 100 metres to the west of the Quinn Island access point.
 A well-formed trail winds its way through River Red Gum and Silver Wattle Forest, including access to a great bird hide that overlooks a billabong.
 A variety of native birds and animals can be spotted on Quinn Island, and when it is wet, the island is a haven for water birds.

 Address: River Rd, Cobram VIC 3644